I have

 of my McKinley wallhanger house.
 (The kitchen window had

 balloon shades made of the same yellow checked gingham.)
-Now it occupies a small glass cheese dome in my kitchen during the Easter season.
+Now during the Easter season it either occupies a small glass cheese dome in my kitchen or sits on the sofa table next to one of my display lamps.

 In those